kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein-container/index.md

 Container class where the bindings and their factories are stored.

-In kodein, every binding is stored as a factory (thats why a scope is a function creating a factory).
+In kodein, every binding is stored as a factory (that's why a scope is a function creating a factory).
 Providers are special classes of factories that take Unit as parameter.

 ### Types